With many online brokers operating in Germany, finding the right one for your investing needs can be challenging.

 Interactive Brokers at a glance

 Another exceptional trading platform in Germany is Interactive Brokers.
-Founded in 1978 and publicly listed in NASDAQ (ticker: IBKR), Interactive Brokers is a global online broker that surpassed major financial crises, showing resilience and a rigorous risk management process.
+Founded in 1978 and publicly listed on NASDAQ (ticker: IBKR, S&P 500 constituent since 2024), Interactive Brokers is a global online broker that has weathered multiple major financial crises – demonstrating resilience and a rigorous risk management process.

-Interactive Brokers offers an advanced investment platform that includes a wide range of products (stocks, options, mutual funds, ETFs, futures, bonds, and currencies) from +135 markets, solid trade execution (IB SmartRouting), and a set of technical and fundamental tools to help you in your investment decisions.
+Interactive Brokers offers an advanced investment platform spanning a wide range of products – stocks, options, mutual funds, ETFs, futures, bonds, forex, and crypto – across 170+ markets in 36+ countries.
+Order execution is anchored by IB SmartRouting, which routes orders to the venue offering the best available price, alongside a comprehensive set of technical and fundamental analysis tools for investment decisions.

-On the downside, Interactive Brokers’ fee structure is quite complex, the registration process is lengthy (but fully online), and the broker doesn’t offer commission-free trading.
-However, when considering FX fees, narrower spreads, and the stock loan program, Interactive Brokers’ clients still get significant savings compared to most brokers.
+On the downside, IBKR’s fee structure is on the complex side, the account opening process is lengthy (though fully online), and the broker doesn’t offer commission-free trading.
+However, when factoring in FX fees, narrower spreads, and the Stock Yield Enhancement Program, Interactive Brokers’ clients still achieve meaningful cost savings compared to most brokers over the long term.

-Interactive Brokers also launched IBKR GlobalTrader, a modern mobile trading app to trade stocks, ETFs, and options, ideal for beginner investors.
-Some of the features of IBKR GlobalTrader include automatic currency conversions, fractional shares, and a demo account.
+For investors who want a simpler experience, Interactive Brokers also offers IBKR GlobalTrader – a modern mobile trading app for stocks, ETFs, and options that’s well-suited to newer investors.
+Key features include automatic currency conversions, fractional shares, and a built-in demo account.

 Want to know more about Interactive Brokers?
-Check our Interactive Brokers Review.
+Check our full Interactive Brokers review.

 Pros